 What’s next for you?
 Do you have any final words of advice?

 I’m working on turning my interviews with Qataris into a book, and of course to keep traveling and writing and photographing.
-I have recently started sharing my travel articles on the Huffington Post, and am completing a manuscript about my 40-day pilgrimage walk in Italy which will be published in 2017.
+I have recently started sharing my travel articles on the Huffington Post, and am completing a manuscript about my long-distance walk in Italy which will be published in 2017.
 My advice is get a passport if you don’t have one, pick what feels like the most unusual countries to you, and travel to them with an intention to set aside preconceived notions.
 Aim to meet locals, to suspend judgement and keep your mind open.
 Strive to be constantly curious and always learning.

 To keep up with Chandi and travels, be sure to visit her at Paradise of Exiles.